CIAT-DAPA/food_system_web_dashboard/docs/readme.md

 # Docs

-This folder has the compressed version of the website which users can work
+This folder contains the compressed ("static") version of the website, which users can view.